jwzhou1/grocery-tracker/README.md

 ###    Authors: Liyao Zhang, Jiawei Zhou

+###    Iteration 2 adds following functionalities:
+1. Authentication
+2. Location use
+3. Notification
+4. External API use

-##    Iteration1: Overall Stucture, Navigation, and Basis of CRUD Operations to Firestore
+##    Iteration 2: Overall Stucture, Navigation, and Basis of CRUD Operations to Firestore
 ###    Data Modal and Collections:
 ####   1. Users Collection (Contribution: Jiawei Zhou):
 This is a top-level collection.
 Each document in the Users collection represents a user of our application.
 It has these fields: